simsam8/inf265_project3/report.md

 ## Results

-These were the chosen parameters and architecture:
+These were the selected hyperparameters and architecture:

 | Architecture | Learning rate | n_heads | W size |
 | --------------- | --------------- | --------------- | --------------- |